Ascalon0823/Ascalon0823.github.io/_posts/2025-03-05-Arkademy-devlog-1.md

 - [ ] Character building API

-Next I should be spending a lot of time to implement the character building and rewards system since they depends alot on game play contents like abilities and equipments.
+Next I should be spending a lot of time to implement the character building and rewards system since they depends a lot on game play contents like abilities and equipments.